 “People need to remember there are ways to acknowledge others without having to purchase something,” Byrd says.
 “Christmas cards and photos tell you that you are in that person’s network and you are important enough to keep updated with what’s going on in that person’s life.”

 Activities such as gatherings or parties are also a good way to share the holiday spirit without exchanging gifts.
+It’s like you are giving them the quality time they deserve.
+Bring squishies that can distract kids and the whole family will be happy in the said gathering.

 “I think the focus should stay on what the holidays are really about and not on the commercial aspects of it,” Silvernail says.
 “Gifts don’t have to be huge monetary things to make everyone feel good.”